Official documents

 If the Riksdag Administration refuses your request to access a document, you are entitled to a written decision with information about how the decision can be appealed.
 If the document you wish to consult concerns a parliamentary committee, it is the committee that decides whether the document shall be made available.
 Such decisions cannot be appealed.

-The charge for copies of electronic documents is SEK 50 if the order comprises at least ten electronic documents.
+For documents that have already been saved in electronic form, the charge is SEK 50 for orders of at least ten electronic documents.
 This applies regardless of the number of pages in the electronic document.
-The charge for any further electronic document is SEK 5 per document.
+The charge is SEK 5 per document for any further electronic documents.

 Documents which are not official documents